Seamlessly Transition to Living in Tokyo

 Excursion to nearby supermarket and drug store to point out products discussed in the information session and help individuals make purchases to get them started.

-Here are examples of clients who have chosen Private or Customized Sessions:
+Customizations are great if you have something specific you’d like to accomplish together.
+Here are examples of clients who have chosen Customized Sessions:

-A vegan learns about food culture and grocery stores in the group workshop, and then benefits from a private session to learn about vegan restaurants, festivals/events, social circles, and an excursion to a Japanese health food store.
+A vegan learns about food culture and grocery stores and then benefits from customization to learn about vegan restaurants, festivals/events, social circles, and an excursion to a Japanese health food store.

 An expat worker is curious about Japanese technology and home appliances, and then expands his knowledge through a private session where we visit Bic Camera to look at various appliances he may want for his apartment.

-A mother with a toddler does not have time to leave her home to attend group workshops.
+A mother with a toddler does not have time to dedicate to a full day orientation.
 I go directly to her home to educate her on the orientation content, discuss options related to families and children, and do excursions local to her neighborhood while she brings her toddler along.

 Can I bring my child?